UnexomWid/PCD/T1/README.md

 - Client: hosted in Amsterdam, Netherlands
 - Server: hosted in Frankfurt, Germany

 Both machines have similar specifications (1vCPU, 2GB RAM, Debian 11 x64).
-The source files were compiled with GCC, using the `-O3 -Wall` flags.
+The source files were compiled with GCC using `-O3 -Wall`.
+The OS UDP buffer size was the default value (200KB).

 The following message sizes were tested: